 - Refusing to cope with reality: “That’s your problem, not mine.”

-- Feeling that keeping the peace by avoiding the conflict is better than experiencing the pain of dealing with reality.
+- Keeping the peace to avoid the conflict rather than experiencing the pain of dealing with reality.

 Couples will present a happy facade, keeping house and playing at marriage while real needs go unmet.
-While unmet needs indicate isolation's presence in a marriage, the irony is that slipping into a state of isolation seems to offer protection and self-preservation.
-Silence feels like a security blanket but is perilously deceptive.
+Unmet needs indicate the presence of isolation in a marriage, and slipping into a state of isolation may seem to offer protection and self-preservation.
+Although silence feels like a security blanket, it is perilously deceptive.

 Many marriages continue for years in a state of armed truce.
 Competition replaces cooperation, and ugly reality dashes the dreams of hope as conflict unravels the fabric of love and concern.
 Broken hearts stain pillows with bitter tears.

 Every day, each partner makes choices that result in oneness or in isolation.
 May I recommend three important choices you need to make?

 Choice #1: Resolve to pursue oneness with each other, and repent of any isolation that already exists in your marriage.
 Remember, you don’t have to be married a long time to be isolated.

 Choice #2: Resolve never to go to bed angry with each other.
 Find a way to resolve your differences and move toward oneness.
 Realize that often it’s easier to hold a grudge than to forgive.
 Resentment and oneness cannot coexist.